 June 27, 2013

-6/27: On the Next Mayor’s Agenda: Voters Want Jobs and Education to be Focus
+6/27: Voters Want Next Mayor’s Focus on Jobs and Education

 Nearly one in four registered voters in New York City — 23% — say the top concern of the next mayor should be jobs.
 One in five — 20% — believes education should top his or her list of priorities, and 12% say economic development is the key.

 POLL MUST BE SOURCED: The Wall Street Journal/NBC New York/Marist Poll*

 “The economy is top of mind for New York City voters and is sure to play a pivotal role in this fall’s general election,” says Dr. Lee M. Miringoff, Director of The Marist College Institute for Public Opinion.
 “But, the city’s next mayor will also have to face voters’ persistent questions about the state of New York City’s public schools.”

 What are the other issues on voters’ minds?
 Eight percent think housing should be the next mayor’s focus while security from terrorism is the priority for 7%.
 Six percent believe taxes are the most important while the same proportion — 6% — wants the next mayor to focus on crime.

 Other concerns include poverty — 5% — transportation — 2% — and race relations — 2%.
 Eight percent of registered voters in New York City want the next mayor to focus on something entirely different.